 This is true.
 Admissions is relative, meaning that the school wants the best students it can find, even if the bar is rising everywhere.
 So if the world gets more competitive, you need to do greater things to stay at the top.

-However, not everyone’s reading this guide and not everyone cares about the same level of achievement as you do.
+But a large part of world-class performance is motivation and grit, and that's a part that you can change.
+Not everyone's reading this guide and not everyone cares about the same level of achievement as you do.
 Just by reading this guide, you have a big leg up on the competition through your determination and resourcefulness.

 More importantly, only a small percentage of people who read this article will ultimately be able to fully execute this advice.
 Once again, this stuff isn't easy—it's far easier to go with the flow and do what everyone else is doing.